Chatbot Metrics: The KPIs That Actually Drive Pipeline

 Frequency with which the bot fails to understand a query and returns a generic "I don't understand" response.
 High fallback rates signal training gaps or scope issues.

 Percentage of queries where the bot responds but misinterprets intent.
-This differs from fallback rate:
+This differs from fallback rate.

-• Fallback: Bot admits it doesn't know
+• Fallback: Bot admits it does not know

 • Misunderstood query: Bot gives a confident wrong answer